-A parent can voluntarily terminate his or her rights with respect to a child.
-This may be a consideration for a parent who is not involved in the child’s life.
-A person may want to terminate his or her rights to a child if there is another party who wishes to adopt the child.
-A voluntary termination of parental rights would also terminate any support obligation that the terminating parent may face.
+A parent can choose to terminate rights to a child.
+This may be an option for a parent who is not involved in the child’s life.
+A person may want to terminate rights to a child if another party wishes to adopt.
+A voluntary termination ends any support the parent gives.

 Sometimes, courts will hear cases for involuntary termination of parental rights.
 One parent could ask the court to end the other parent’s rights for reasons like abuse.
 The state child welfare agency may also start a termination action.
 The agency may ask the court to end parental rights when:

 - The child is in danger because of a parent.

 The court places much weight on these hearings.
 The court must address many factors before involuntary termination can take place.
 It must weigh how each factor will affect the child.

 For help with your parental rights in PA, contact Lisa Marie Vari & Associates, P.C.
 Call us at 1-844-VARI-LAW (827-4529).
 You may also fill out the form below.